ruby-verma/text-summarizater-cloudfunction/README.md

 # Cloud Function to do the text summarization using Google Cloud Vertex AI

-This application demonstrates a Cloud Function written in Python that initializes the Vertex AI module and then provides an endpoint to invoke PaLM Text Bison model for text summarization.
+This application demonstrates a Cloud Function written in Python that initializes the Vertex AI module and then provides an endpoint to invoke PaLM 2 Text Bison model for text summarization.

 > NOTE:
 > 1. Before you move forward, ensure that you have Signed-in to the [Google Cloud Console](http://console.cloud.google.com/) and created a new project.
 You can reuse the existing project as well.
-If you don't already have a Gmail or Google Workspace account, you must [create one](https://accounts.google.com/SignUp).
+You need to [create an account](https://accounts.google.com/SignUp) if you don't already have one for Gmail.
-> 2. Enable billing in the Cloud Console to use Cloud resources/APIs.
-New Google Cloud users are eligible for the $300 USD Free Trial program.
+> 2. To use Cloud resources/APIs, you must [enable billing](https://medium.com/r/?url=https%3A%2F%2Fconsole.cloud.google.com%2Fbilling) in the Cloud Console.
+Users who are new to Google Cloud are eligible for the $300 USD Free Trial offer.

 ## Environment variables required

 Your Cloud Function requires access to two environment variables:

-- `GCP_PROJECT` : This is the Google Cloud Project Id.
+- `GCP_PROJECT` : This is your project Project ID.
-- `GCP_REGION` : This is the region in which you are deploying your Cloud Function.
-For e.g. us-central1.
+- `GCP_REGION` : This is the region where your Cloud Function will be deployed.
+For e.g., us-central1.

-These variables are needed since the Vertex AI initialization needs the Google Cloud Project Id and the region.
+These variables are required for the Vertex AI initialization.
 The specific code line from the `main.py` function is shown here:
 `vertexai.init(project=PROJECT_ID, location=LOCATION)`

 In Cloud Shell, execute the following commands: